Dolberg scores 2, Denmark beats Wales 4-0 at Euro 2020

 And they won a big one at a stadium that means a lot to them.

-The Danes advanced to the quarterfinals at Euro 2020 by beating Wales 4-0 on Saturday, getting two goals from Kasper Dolberg exactly two weeks after Christian Eriksen collapsed on the field during the team’s opening match.
+The Danes advanced to the quarterfinals at Euro 2020 by beating Wales 4-0 on Saturday in Amsterdam, getting two goals from Kasper Dolberg exactly two weeks after Christian Eriksen collapsed on the field during the team’s opening match.
 Eriksen had to be resuscitated with a defibrillator and spent several days in the hospital before returning home last week.

 Both Eriksen and Dolberg played for Ajax, the team that plays its home matches at the Johan Cruyff Arena.
 Much of the crowd of 16,000 was cheering on the Danes.